Happy family looking at new home almost done with construction.

 When we refer to reserves in mortgages, we mean the number of months of mortgage payments that could be covered if you had a loss of income or other event that put a strain on your finances.

-In order to qualify for this compensating factor, you’ll have to have 3 months’ worth of mortgage payments available if you’re buying a 1- or 2-unit property.
-If your property is 3 or 4 units, you’ll need reserves covering 6 months of payments.
+In order to qualify for this compensating factor, you’ll need to have 3 months’ worth of mortgage payments available if you’re buying a one- or two-unit property.
+If your property is three or four units, you’ll need reserves covering payments for 6 months.

 Note that your reserves have to be verified and documented.
 Assets used for this can’t include closing costs or any cash out or cash back received at closing.
 Borrowed funds also don’t count.